postcss/postcss/docs/api.md

 ### `node.cloneBefore(props)` and `node.cloneAfter(props)`

-Shortcuts to clone the node and insert the resultant clone node before/after the current node.
+Shortcut to clone the node and insert the resulting cloned node before/after the current node.

 ```js